 - 4.1 Upon receipt of an application for a license, the licensing agency shall issue a license of renewal thereof for a period of no more than one (1) year if the applicant meets the requirements of reference 1 of the rules and regulations herein.
-Said license, unless sooner suspended or revoked, shall expire by limitation on the 31st day of December following its issuance and may be renewed from year to year after inspection, approval and payment of all fees. - 4.1.1 All applications for licenses shall be accompanied by a fee of five hundred (\$500) dollars provided that not-for-profit entities operating more than one (1) such facility shall be subject to a single annual licensure fee for all such licenses; provided, further, that non-profit charitable community health centers shall be exempt from said fee.

-- 4.2 A license shall be issued to a specific licensee for a specific location and shall not be transferable.
+Said license, unless sooner suspended or revoked, shall expire by limitation on the 31st day of December following its issuance and may be renewed from year to year after inspection, approval and payment of all fees. - 4.1.1 All applications for licenses shall be accompanied by a non-refundable, non-returnable fee as set forth in the Rules and Regulations Pertaining to the Fee Structure for Licensing, Laboratory and Administrative Services Provided by the Department of Health provided that not-for-profit entities operating more than one (1) such facility shall be subject to a single annual licensure fee for all such licenses; provided, further, that non-profit charitable community health centers shall be exempt from said fee. - 4.2 A license shall be issued to a specific licensee for a specific location and shall not be transferable.
 The license shall be issued only for the premises and the individual owner, operator, or lessee or to the corporate entity responsible for its governance. - 4.3 Thirty (30) days prior to voluntary cessation of any facility license, the Department of Health shall be notified and provided with a plan for orderly closure, notification and transfer of patients, transfer and storage of medical records, and notification of the public.